nicolaspanel/node-svm/README.md

 [node-svm](https://github.com/nicolaspanel/node-svm/) comes with a build-in Command Line Interpreter.

-To use it you have to install [node-svm](https://github.com/nicolaspanel/node-svm/) globally using `npm install -g node-svm`
+To use it you have to install [node-svm](https://github.com/nicolaspanel/node-svm/) globally using `npm install -g node-svm`.

 See `$ node-svm -h` for complete command line reference.